ToxicToast/Azkaban_V4/README.md

 ## Alerting

 > **Info:**
 > Great Service for Alerting.
-It is used to monitor the API Post Requests which will notify me on my mobile that something new was created or a specific event occured.
+It is used to monitor the API Post Requests which will notify me on my mobile that something new was created or a specific event occurred.
 (Event Driven Architecture)

 - [API Alerts](https://apialerts.com/)